 You don’t want to waste time optimizing your webpack or installing Babel plugins during this phase, so a good starter is recommended.
 There are many, but I’ll emphasize the following:

-One of the greatest advantages of doing front-end work is that deploying and sharing has become trivial.
-There are many free solutions that allow you to deploy your prototype in literally a couple minutes.
+One of the greatest advantages of doing front-end work is that deploying and sharing have become trivial.
+There are many free solutions that allow you to deploy your prototype in literally a couple of minutes.

-The power of firing up a static website with a custom domain and share it with your clients is priceless.
-It is a good strategy to bring them close to the development, ask them for help to test multiple devices and as a consequence have them gathering feedback and finding bugs much earlier.
+The power of firing up a static website with a custom domain and sharing it with your clients is priceless.
+It is a good strategy to bring them close to the development, ask them for help to test multiple devices and as a consequence have them gather feedback and find bugs much earlier.

 As a non-designer, my first instinct is to draft a rough version of the interface.
 This process helps me to turn something abstract into concrete.

 Suppose your client wants to develop a resumé application, where users can fill in personal information, work experience, relevant skills, and educational background.
 Stop for a few minutes and try to picture this application in your head.
 How is every section displayed?
 Do you anticipate users will need to upload a photo?
 Have you ever seen software that does something similar to that?
 If that’s the case, what’s good about it?

 As you can see, I’m no Pablo Picasso.
 But that’s OK -- I’m not interested in the final design yet, just a base layout.
 Once I have that, I can start positioning HTML elements, adding some CSS, and getting some feedback.

 Having a starting point is good but you don’t want to showcase an app that looks like it was built in 1996.
 In order to give a little glamour to your sketch, you can start looking for inspiration.